A Guide for Hunting Trophy Whitetails

 The sighting of the monster whitetail three weeks earlier still weighed on my mind and I figured since the buck was mature he’d rarely hit the hayfields during legal shooting light.
 Scouting efforts by my partners verified that fact.
 Instead of hunting edges, I moved into the depths of the riparian zones and hunted a different kind of edge: interior edges.
 What are interior edges?
 These are edges created by past flooding, where water once coursed and left behind a grassy alleyway.
 Western whitetails follow these interior pathways, marking the edges with rubs, and scrapes just as if they were walking along a woodlot in Iowa.

 Just prior to the November opener, a massive blizzard rolled across the western half of the state.
 It shut down travel and plugged the backcountry roads.
 I talked to my partners who braved the storm and despite their efforts, the storm limited their access to the remote ranch.
 I joined them a few days later and toiled through the snow and mud only to move to another hunting location to try a more hospitable environment.
-The big buck would have to wait.
+Chasing trophy whitetail bucks is highly dependent on the weather; the big buck would have to wait.